volantis-x/volantis-x.github.io/source/page-settings/layout/index.md

 ```

 Three layout schemes are currently provided:
--simple: Simple layout, only avatar and title.
+- simple: Simple layout, only avatar and title.
--traditional: Traditional layout, the style of the old version of Volantis.
+- traditional: Traditional layout, the style of the old version of Volantis.
--sites: site card layout, which is the new style of website card tags added in Volantis 4.x.
+- sites: site card layout, which is the new style of website card tags added in Volantis 4.x.

 ### Set data source